Skip to main content

 What is Considered a “Good” Depreciation Rate?

-While all cars lose value, a “good” depreciation rate is typically considered to be less than 15% per year.
-Over a 5-year period, a car that retains 50-6-% of its value is seen as holding its value well.
+While all cars lose value, a “good” motor vehicle depreciation rate is typically considered to be less than 15% per year.
+Over 5 years, a car that retains 50-60% of its value is seen as holding its value well.

 Cars that depreciate slower are ideal for buyers looking to minimize long-term losses and are especially important for those planning to sell or upgrade within a few years.